E2.1 Use appropriate metric units to estimate and measure length, area, mass, and capacity.

 A large yellow square.
 In the square, there are three small squares that form a horizontal line.

-When students engage in estimation activities on a regular basis, they realize that there is no single effective estimation strategy. should provide students with frequent estimation activities related to measurable attributes.
+When students engage in estimation activities on a regular basis, they realize that there is no single effective estimation strategy.
+Teachers should provide students with frequent estimation activities related to measurable attributes.
 These activities are most effective when students share, discuss, justify and explain how they arrived at their results.
 Explanations and justifications of students' estimates allow teachers to learn about and even assess students' understanding of measurement concepts and procedures.

 Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Mesure, p.
 18-19.